EnlitHamster/VtkUnityWorkbench/README.md

 ### Setting up for Unity

 First of all, we need now to install VTK Python somewhere accessible to Python.
-We strongly recommend doing this installing it in the global Python install directory `%PYTHONDIR%/Lib/site-packages`, by copying in there `%WORKSPACE%/Vtk/Install/lib/python3.7/site-packages/vtk`.
+We strongly recommend doing this installing it in the global Python install directory `%PYTHONDIR%/Lib/site-packages`, by copying in there `%WORKSPACE%/Vtk/Install/lib/python3.7/site-packages/vtk`, and then the contents of `%WORKSPACE%/Vtk/Install/bin` inside `%PYTHONDIR%/Lib/site-packages/vtk` (or to any place within the PATH environmental variable, the important thing is that Python must be able to access the DLL files).
 To test whether this works, run a command line terminal, open the Python interpreter `python` and run `import vtk`.
 If it returns no error, VTK Python should be correctly installed.

 **At the moment, VtkUnityWorkbench does not support virtual environments, but it is a feature which we plan to introduce soon**.